Virtuant/katacoda-scenarios/ansible/ansible-getting-started/step2.md

 }
 </pre>

-The same will occur, when wir specify our remote target instead of 'localhost ...
+The same will occur, when we specify our remote target instead of 'localhost ...

 `ansible all -i 'target,' -m ping`{{execute HOST1}}